epsil/epsil.github.io/gll/index.md

              result)]))))
 ```

-We implement the memoization table as a mutable *association list*, using the Racket function `massoc`{.scheme} to access it.
-It is actually a list of mutable cons cells `(args . result)`{.scheme}.
-If `massoc`{.scheme} returns a cons cell, we match against it and return the result.
-Otherwise (the wildcard pattern is denoted by `_`{.scheme}), we call the original function with `(apply fn args)`{.scheme}, store the result in a cons cell, insert it into the table, and then return the result.
+We implement the memoization table as a mutable *association list*, using the Racket function `massoc` to access it.
+It is actually a list of mutable cons cells `(args . result)`.
+If `massoc` returns a cons cell, we match against it and return the result.
+Otherwise (the wildcard pattern is denoted by `_`), we call the original function with `(apply fn args)`, store the result in a cons cell, insert it into the table, and then return the result.

 Now we can easily memoize our definitions.
-For example, here is a memoized version of `alt`{.scheme}:
+For example, here is a memoized version of `alt`:

 ```scheme
 (define (alt a b)